 3 Simple Raw Dog Food Recipes For Weight Loss

-A raw dog food recipe can help your dog lose weight while providing plenty of other benefits.
+A raw food recipe can help your dog lose weight while providing plenty of other benefits.
 Many dogs on raw diets see a boost in energy, mood, and over physical health.
-Of course, if making your dog’s raw dinner was as simple as heating up a tv dinner, you wouldn’t be here, would you?
+Of course, if making your dog’s raw meal was as simple as heating up a tv dinner, you wouldn’t be here, would you?

 Don’t worry.
 We’re here to help.
 With an estimated nearly 40% of Australia’s dogs being obese or overweight, we want to help Aussie pups regain their health with our insight into healthy raw recipes you can make at home.

 Once you’ve gotten the hang of making your dog’s raw homemade food, the task of meal prep becomes much easier.
 And most importantly, you will begin to see a difference in your dog’s physique and a renewed sense of excitement for life.